ASCII or EBCDIC

 Explore the Numbers Connection for additional information about the structure and processing of numeric data items (or numeric fields).

 Explore the cycle of converting and transferring non-relational data files between an IBM Mainframe System and a Windows, Linux or UNIX System.
-This discussion will leverage the non-relational file suport provided by Micro Focus for the distributed systems.
+This discussion will leverage the non-relational file support provided by Micro Focus for the distributed systems.

 Explore The File Status Return Codes to interpret the results of accessing VSAM data sets and/or QSAM files.